Installation Guide

 FLR_ExternalMessageId__c

-Outlook message ID for API integrations
+Outlook or Gmail message ID for API integrations

 FLR_ExternalThreadId__c